easye/waku.org/main.md

 Waku **removes centralized third parties** from messaging, enabling private, secure, censorship-free communication with no single point of failure.

-Waku **provides privacy-preserving** capabilities, such as sender anonymity, metadata protection and unlinkability to personally identifiable information.
+Waku **provides privacy-preserving** capabilities, such as sender anonymity,metadata protection and unlinkability to personally identifiable information.

 Waku is designed for **generalized messaging**, enabling human-to-human, machine-to-machine or hybrid communication.